DHS officials: 21 states potentially targeted

 "We have evidence of ... election-related systems in 21 states were targeted," she said.

-Senate intelligence committee chairman Richard Burr asked if any evidence votes were changed by these Russian cyber efforts, all three witnesses -- Liles, Manfra, and FBI Assistant Director for Counterintelligence Priestap -- all said "no sir."
+Senate intelligence committee chairman Richard Burr asked if any evidence votes were changed by these Russian cyber efforts, all three witnesses -- Liles, Manfra, and FBI Assistant Director for Counterintelligence Bill Priestap -- all said "no sir."

+The hearing -- which was designed to focus specifically on elections infrastructure and not Russian hacking writ large -- frustrated lawmakers in how little information witnesses were able to share.

+Aside from the total number of states, the government representatives would not discuss which specifically were targeted or how many were breached.
+Manfra said that all "system owners" in those states had been contacted about the incidents, but that may not invlude state election officials.